zethriller/MRB-Updates/README.md

 * Water Jet may be missing some data

 ### Power Updates & Fixes
-* Dominator > Martial Assault > Envenomed Blades: Correct power not adding toxic damage to other attacks
-* Pools > Force of Will > Weaken Resolve: Reenable slotting of Accurate ToHit Debuff enhancement sets
 * Scrapper > Titan Weapons > Defensive Sweep: Correct defense bonus to in-game value of 11.25%

 ## __Known Issues__